Communicating with Internal Medicine

 - Periphery: normal OU

-The differential diagnosis for diffuse CWS surrounding the optic nerves in both eyes (Figure 1) includes: interferon-associated retinopathy, hypertensive retinopathy, retinopathy associated with leukemia/lymphoma, ocular ischemia, Purtcher's retinopathy (insert link to our Eyerounds case) and HIV retinopathy.
+The differential diagnosis for diffuse CWS surrounding the optic nerves in both eyes (Figure 1) includes: interferon-associated retinopathy, hypertensive retinopathy, retinopathy associated with leukemia/lymphoma, ocular ischemia, Purtcher's retinopathy and HIV retinopathy.
 Given that the patient had recently started interferon therapy, was HIV negative, had a normal blood pressure and blood cell count and had no risk factors for ocular ischemia or Purtcher's retinopathy, the most likely diagnosis was interferon-associated retinopathy.

 Hepatitis C virus (HCV) primarily affects the liver.
 However, patients infected with HCV are often asymptomatic, and the disease frequently goes unnoticed until severe scarring of the liver (cirrhosis) occurs.
 There is no cure for HCV; however, various medications can be used to decrease the viral load.
 A common treatment regimen includes a combination of interferon and ribavirin (Schulman et. al. 2001).